Analysis of Thompson Sampling for Controlling Unknown Linear Diffusion Processes: Efficiency and Regret Analysis

-In this section, we proceed towards analysis of Thompson sampling (TS) for minimizing the quadratic cost in \eqref{AveCostDef}, and show that it efficiently learns the optimal control actions.
-That is, TS balances the exploration versus exploitation, such that its regret grows with (nearly) the square-root rate, as time grows.
-In the sequel, we introduce Algorithm~\ref{algo2} and discuss the conceptual and technical frameworks it relies on.
-Then, we establish efficiency by showing regret bounds in terms of different problem parameters and provide the rates of estimating the unknown drift matrices.
+In this section, we analyze Thompson sampling (TS) for minimizing the quadratic cost in \eqref{AveCostDef}, demonstrating that TS efficiently learns optimal control actions through effective management of the trade-off between the exploration and exploitation.
+This approach achieves a regret that grows with (nearly) the square-root rate, as time grows.
+Below, we first introduce Algorithm~\ref{algo2} and examine its underlying framework and technical mechanisms.
+Subsequently, we establish theoretical guarantees by deriving explicit regret bounds parameterized by system characteristics and provide convergence rates for estimating unknown drift matrices.
+These results contribute to the broader literature on stochastic control by providing performance guarantees for adaptive learning in continuous-time systems.

-In Algorithm~\ref{algo2}, first the learning-based stabilization Algorithm~\ref{algo1} is run during the time period $0 \leq t <\episodetime{0}$.
-So, according to Theorem~\ref{StabThm}, the optimal feedback of $\estpara{0}$ stabilizes the system with a high probability, as long as $\episodetime{0}$ is sufficiently large.
-Note that if growth of the state indicates that Algorithm~\ref{algo1} failed to stabilize, one can repeat sampling from $\posterior{\episodetime{0}}$.
-So, we can assume that the evolution of the controlled diffusion process remains stable when Algorithm~\ref{algo2} is being executed.
-On the other hand, the other benefit of running Algorithm~\ref{algo1} at the beginning is that it performs an initial exploration phase that will be utilized by Algorithm~\ref{algo2} to minimize the regret.

-Then, in order to learn the optimal policy $\optimalpolicy$ with minimal sub-optimality, RL algorithms need to cope with a fundamental challenge, commonly known as the exploration-exploitation dilemma.
-To see that, first note that an acceptable policy that aims to have sub-linear regret, needs to take near-optimal control actions in a long run; $\action{t} \approx - \Qu^{-1} \Bmat{0}^\top \RiccSol{\truth} \state{t}$.
-Although such policies exploit well and their control actions are close to that of $\optimalpolicy$, their regret grows large since they fail to explore.
-Technically, the trajectory of observations $\left\{\statetwo{t}\right\}_{t \geq 0}$ is not rich enough to provide accurate estimations, since in $\statetwo{t}^\top=\left[\state{t}^\top,\action{t}^\top\right]$, the signal $\action{t}$ is (almost) a linear function of the state signal $\state{t}$, and so does not contribute towards gathering information about the unknown parameter $\truth$.
-Conversely, for sufficient explorations, RL policies need to take actions that deviate from those of $\optimalpolicy$, which imposes large regret (as quantified in Lemma~\ref{GeneralRegretLem}).
-Accordingly, the above trade-off needs to be delicately balanced; what we show that TS does.